-Five courses in literature, creative writing, or other humanities Recommended minimum of two semesters in the language they plan to teach and three humanities electives.
+English Foreign Languages Social Studies Art Music Five courses in literature, creative writing, or other humanities Recommended minimum of two semesters in the language they plan to teach and three humanities electives.
 (Students who are already fluent in the language they intend to teach should take five humanities electives instead.)
 Choose any five: POLS 111 Econ 181 or 182 History 101, 102, 103 2 , 121, 122, 220, 221 GEOG 101, 103, 180, 222 Sociology 101, 233 Anthropology 112 Art 103 Art 104 Art 105 Art 109 Art 115 Students who intend to teach art at the secondary level should also prepare a portfolio.
+Five music courses are required.
+MUS 105 and 106 are particularly recommended.
 MUS 111, 113, 114, 120 and 121 are also recommended.
 Most baccalaureate programs in music education require testing and/or auditions for incoming transfer students.
-CCP students who intend to teach music should contact their --- --- --- --- ---
+CCP students who intend to teach music should contact their intended transfer institutions for details.